ESMValGroup/ESMValTool_Tutorial/_episodes/01-quickstart.md

 - "The purpose of the quickstart guide is to enable a user of ESMValTool to run ESMValTool as quickly as possible without having to go through the
   whole tutorial"
-- "Use the `module load` command to load the ESMValTool environment, see the [Installation][lesson-installation] episode for more details and use `esmvaltool --help` to check the ESMValTool environment"
+- "Use the `module load` command to load the ESMValTool environment"
 - "Use `esmvaltool config get_config_user` to create the ESMValTool user configuration file"
 - "Use `esmvaltool run <recipe>.yml` to run a recipe"